cathumali/plant-tracker-api/README.md

 Setup with Homestead
 - Please follow this link to run the project in homestead:
     - https://laravel.com/docs/8.x/homestead#installation-and-setup
-- Once done setting up the database, run the following commands to migrate and seed data:
+- Once done setting up the database, run this command to migrate and seed data:
     - php artisan migrate:fresh --seed
 - Sample base url: http://plant-tracker-api.test/